agatakolohe/GoinOffGrid/Work.md

 4:30pm - Begin to build static site with React

 - Debug, installed bootstrap in wrong dir, comment out control to run npm

+02-28-2021

+8:00am - Building out form.
+Notes:

+- Should there be seperate forms for hiker info, hike info, emergency contact info?
+Keep it one for now and see how it looks and functions.